Top five best Nextbase dash cams for 2020

 Best Nextbase dash cams

-Pricing, recommendations and test scores correct at July 2017.
+Pricing, recommendations and test scores correct as of March 2020.

 Not found the product for you?
 Browse all of our dash cam reviews.